jborggaard/QQR/README.md

 (degree should be odd in this case).

 ## Description of Files
-#### setKroneckerSumPath
+#### setKroneckerToolsPath

 Defines the path where functions for working with Kronecker product expressions as well as the optional tensor_recursive solver is stored.
-The default settings should work but can be changed if the solver directories are located elsewhere.
+The default settings may work but can be changed if the solver directories are located elsewhere.

 #### setNSTpath